FHA loans overview

 You may be able to get away with a slightly higher DTI if you compensate with proof of residual income, cash reserves, steady employment or a high credit score.

-Tip: Use an FHA loan calculator
+FHA loan calculator

 Using an FHA loan calculator can help you determine the minimum allowable down payment and maximum FHA mortgage allowed on a home purchase.
 Enter in a few details and also get an estimate of closing costs and required upfront Mortgage Insurance Premium (MIP).